-If you’ve looked for walking tours in Rothenburg you’ll have come across the popular Night Watchman tour, what you might not know about is the daytime walking tour sponsored by the Tourist Info Office.
+If you’ve looked for walking tours in Rothenburg, you’ll have come across the popular Night Watchman tour – but what you might not know about is a daytime walking tour sponsored by the Tourist Info Office.

 The walk continues to the Burggarten, what used to be the site of a castle long ago.
-You end up back at Marktplatz with a great deal of appreciation for this preserved medieval town.
-Fascinating history of a once wealthy town on what used to be a trade route.
-The tour is 90 minutes and well worth the €7.
+You end up back at Marktplatz with a great deal of appreciation for this preserved medieval town and the fascinating history of a once wealthy town on what used to be a trade route.

 This hour long tour is quite different from the daytime tour, the tour guide really gives a performance and is a great story teller with impeccable pacing.
-Should be – he’s the only one doing the tour and has been at it for years!
+And he should be – he’s the only one doing the tour and has been at it for years!

 Tip: If you’re put off by the big crowd on the Night Watchman tour you can always leave, on this tour you pay your €7 at the end.